Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_ampc_agents_relnotes.md

 Current release (1.1.5) of the Amplify Mulesoft agent is available on [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.

-* Marketplace provisioning / deprovisioning (refer to the common enhancement section)
+* Marketplace provisioning / deprovisioning (See Common enhancements and features).

 For more information, see the [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.